RafalJDev/Always-Right-Temp-Inc/README.md

 ## Assumptions/Questions/Observations

 No details on how sensors works, but I assume 1 sensor generate 1 measurement per second, this has implications for the application.
-We got roomId, so sensor could switch rooms, so id should be based both on roomId and thermometer Id.
+We got roomId, so sensor could switch rooms.

 Note for the Client: To avoid accidental anomaly detections sensor should shoot down when switching rooms.